 Figure 1.
-The primary unit cell of Ni(BDC)(TED)0.5, here the atoms Ni, N, O, C, and H correspond to light gray, blue, red, brown, and light pink balls.
+The primary unit cell of Ni(BDC)(TED)0.5, herein the atoms Ni, N, O, C, and H correspond to light gray, blue, red, brown, and light pink balls.

 After designing and optimizing the unit cell, all the atomic positions in the structure were relaxed to meet the equilibrium state based on the density functional theory with van der Waals (vdW-DF) correction.12 The obtained results are a=b=11.98 Å and c=9.38 Å, leading to the volume of the unit cell is 1131 Å3.
-The simulated results are entirely close to the experiment data of Tan's group,5 a=b=11.15 Å and c=9.53 Å. The lengths of the simulation box were repeated three times (≥28 Å) to perform GCMC simulations with high accuracy, shown in Figure 2.
+The simulated results are entirely close to the experiment data of Tan's group,5 a=b=11.15 Å and c=9.53 Å. The lengths of the simulation box were repeated three times (≥28 Å) to perform GCMC simulations with high accuracy, as shown in Figure 2.